This essay provides general information only. Do not rely on it to determine

 they are currently awaiting adoption.
 In some areas of the country, foster

-homes are extremely unhealthy places for children to remain in.
+homes are extremely unhealthy places for children.
 Many

 children are uprooted frequently and switched from location to location so